maize-genetics/phg_v2/docs/imputation.md

 ### hVCF export

-> [!NOTE]
+!!! note
-> This step is currently needed, but will be removed in the future as
-> we can do direct connections to the hVCF TileDB instance.
+    This step is currently needed, but will be removed in the future as we can do direct connections to the hVCF TileDB instance.

 Where we last left off in the "[Build and Load](build_and_load.md)" steps, we had an example directory that looks similar to the